Evenwyne/programming-univbasics-arithmetic-expressions/README.md

 ## Recognize `-` as the Symbol for Subtraction

-Like addition, the symbol for subtraction (`-`) is also the same as in common arithmetic.
+Like addition, the symbol for subtraction, `-`, is also the same as in common arithmetic.

 ## Demonstrate the Subtraction Operator